ICI3D/MMED/weekly/index.md

 1. If you will be bringing a laptop computer to the Clinic, now would be a good time to double-check that you have all of the [necessary software](http://www.ici3d.org/MMED/preparation#Software) installed on the computer you will be using.
 Desktop computers (with appropriate software) will be available for use by those who need them.

+1. Please fill out the attached forms (for photo release form and emergency contact) and return them to <forms@ici3d.org> form **by Friday!**

-1. Finally, everyone should note that breakfast at AIMS is served from 7:45 to 8:30.
+1. Note that breakfast at AIMS is served from 7:45 to 8:30.
 If you arrive in Muizenberg after 18:00 on Sunday, you will need to register on Monday morning, so be sure to give yourself sufficient time to register and eat!

 1. Finally, please do not hesitate to let us know at <faculty@ici3d.org> if you have any questions!

-** Add water information, and AIMS info **
-** Photo release form and Emergency contact form BY FRIDAY!**

 ## Message 4